 Honore Beaugrand’s Classic French-Canadian Folktales

 One unfortunate consequence of the language barrier separating French Canada from its English-speaking counterpart is the segregation of Francophonic and Anglophonic Canada’s respective histories and folklores.
 By dint of their mother tongue, French-Canadian folklorists and historians are uniquely equipped to research the old French letters, journals, and newspaper articles from which interesting fragments of history and folklore can be extracted.
 English-speaking Canadians, of course, enjoy a similar advantage when it comes to researching historical sources written in the English language.
-Since there are precious few folklorists and historians literate in both French and English who also possess the inclination to translate sources from one language to the other for the benefit of the unilingual, French-Canadian stories- particularly those of the local variety- tend to remain in Quebec, while non-French-Canadian stories have a tough time making their way into la Belle Province.
-As a result, many French-speaking Quebecois, through no fault of their own, remain ignorant of the exciting tales of Canada’s Wild West and the Klondike Gold Rush, while most Anglophonic Canucks live their lives bereft of the rich history and folklore endemic to the St. Lawrence River Valley, the frontier tales of Pays d’en Haut (the “Upper Country” of New France; the Great Lakes region), and the legends of old Acadia.
+Since there are precious few folklorists and historians literate in both French and English who also possess the inclination to translate sources from one language to the other for the benefit of the unilingual, French-Canadian stories- particularly those of the local variety- tend to remain in la Belle Province, leaving Anglophonic Canucks bereft of the rich history and folklore endemic to the St. Lawrence River Valley, the frontier tales of the Pays d’en Haut, and the legends of old Acadia.

 Fortunately, there have been a few bilingual French-Canadian historians and folklorists who have generously translated some of the old tales of New France into English for the benefit of us English-speaking Canadians.
 One of these gentlemen was Honore Beaugrand, a French-Canadian soldier, journalist, politician, newspaper owner, and writer.

 Beaugrand eventually settled in Montreal, where he immersed himself in local and federal politics.
-A radical Liberal, he was elected twice as the mayor of Montreal, and served that office from 1885-1887.
+A radical liberal (which, in this context, means what he was a strong proponent of republicanism and not adverse to criticizing the officers of the Catholic Church), he was elected twice as the mayor of Montreal, and served that office from 1885-1887.
 In the year of his first election, he was awarded the French Legion of Honour, the highest French military and civil merit.

 In the early 1890s, Beaugrand began to withdraw from politics on account of poor health.
 He spent the next decade and a half travelling throughout the Mediterranean, the American Southwest, and the Orient, writing as he went.

 In the year 1900, Honore Beaugrand published a French-language collection of his recent writings, which he entitled La Chasse Galerie: Legendes Canadiennes, or “The Pleasure Hunt: Canadian Legends”.
-In this book, he included several short stories based on the rural folklore of Quebec, specifically the titular La Chasse-Galerie, or “The Pleasure Hunt”; Le Loup-Garou, or “The Werewolf”; La Bete a Grand’Queue, or “The Big-Tailed Beast”; Macloune; Le Pere Louison, or “Father Louison”; and Le Fantome de L’Avare, or “The Miser’s Ghost”.
+In this book, he included several short stories based on the rural folklore of Quebec and his own experiences in French Canada, specifically the titular La Chasse-Galerie, or “The Pleasure Hunt”; Le Loup-Garou, or “The Werewolf”; La Bete a Grand’Queue, or “The Big-Tailed Beast”; Macloune; Le Pere Louison, or “Father Louison”; and Le Fantome de L’Avare, or “The Miser’s Ghost”.
 Today, Beaugrand’s book is considered French-Canadian literary classic.

-That same year, Beaugrand published another collection of his own stories based on Quebecois legends, this one written in English.
-This anthology, entitled La Chasse Galerie and Other Canadian Stories, included an English translation of Beaugrand’s La Chasse-Galerie as it appeared in his aforementioned French book; an English translation of his story Le Loup-Garou, which he entitled “The Werwolves” in this issue; and a story called La Quete de l’Enfant Jesus, which translates to “The Quest for the Child Jesus”.
+That same year, Beaugrand published another collection of his own stories based on Quebecois legends and his own perception of Lower Canada, this one written in English.
+This anthology, entitled La Chasse Galerie and Other Canadian Stories, included an English translation of Beaugrand’s La Chasse-Galerie as it appeared in his aforementioned French book; an English version of his story Le Loup-Garou, which he entitled “The Werwolves” in this issue; and a story called La Quete de l’Enfant Jesus, which translates to “The Collection for the Child Jesus”.

 Four years later, in 1904, Honore Beaugrand published a third collection of Canadian short stories (written in English) entitled New Studies of Canadian Folk Lore.
-This book included a Foreword by Canadian writer William Douw Lighthall and four chapters entitled “The Goblin Lore of French Canada”; “Macloune” (which was an English translation of the French story from Beaugrand’s earlier book La Chasse Galerie: Legendes Canadiennes); “Indian Picture and Symbol Writing”; and “Legend of the North Pacific”.
+This book included a Foreword by Canadian writer William Douw Lighthall and four chapters entitled “The Goblin Lore of French Canada”; “Macloune” (which is a word-for-word English translation of the French story from Beaugrand’s earlier book La Chasse Galerie: Legendes Canadiennes); “Indian Picture and Symbol Writing”; and “Legend of the North Pacific”.

 Honore Beaugrand passed away on August 7, 1906, in Westmount, Quebec- an enclave in the city of Montreal- and was cremated at Mount Royal Cemetery in another Montreal borough called Outremont.